 Sometimes it’s easy to forget that Bali is a part of Indonesia.
-The “island of the gods” is mostly Hindu, unlike the rest of the predominantly Muslim nation, and has a distinctive culture, luringhis ashes be scattered there..
-For visitors, it can seem like a magical world unto its own—David Bowie requested that
+The “island of the gods” is mostly Hindu, unlike the rest of the predominantly Muslim nation, and has a distinctive culture, luring travelers who bring along French wine, global sensibilities, and the latest design trends.
+For visitors, it can seem like a magical world unto its own—David Bowie requested that his ashes be scattered there.

 But Bali is part of Indonesia, and Indonesian law stipulates that marriage is between a male and female.
 So when pictures of what appeared to be a same-sex marriage on the island spread on Facebook and then into the news last September, it caused an uproar.

 The “wedding,” between American and Indonesian men, turned out to be a private symbolic ceremony.
 (They married legally in the US, to which they soon returned.)

 But local officials went on what some called a “witch hunt,” searching for the individuals who helped set up the ceremony.
 The Four Seasons sales executive who arranged the “karma cleansing” ceremony was charged with religious blasphemy.
 She pleaded guilty (link in Indonesian) and could spend up to five years in jail (pdf).